nuxeo-sandbox/nuxeo-es-japanese/README.md

 ## Description
-This package provides an elasticsearch configuration and mapping for Japanese fulltext search.
+This package provides an elasticsearch / opensearch configuration and mapping for Japanese fulltext search.

 ## Important Note